trendmicro/cloudone-filestorage-plugins/post-scan-actions/gcp-python-teams-notification/docs/deploy-tutorial.md

 ### Deployment by command-line

-Replace the values in the following command and store the output for the next step
+Replace the values in the following command and store the output for the next step:

 ```sh
     serverless deploy -s prod \